 NOW MATTER HOW DESPERATE A SITUATION SEEMS TO BE, IT CAN ALWAYS BE TURNED AROUND.

-It’s never too late, as long as you have a plan, you follow a strategy, you take the right decisions, and you stay focused.
+It’s never too late, as long as you have a vision and a plan, you follow a strategy, you take the right decisions, and you stay focused.

 Back then I dreamed of running my own studio, but then my first software project started to become successful and I decided to focus on this kind of business first.
 Unfortunately I then made a big mistake by founding a company with the wrong people.
 Another good advice: